 Check For Corrupted Data

-If you’re dealing with network errors on your Android phone, then it’s time to check for corrupted data.
+If you’re dealing with network errors on your phone, then it’s time to check for corrupted data.
 It can be a massive headache if the network operator or signal isn’t functioning.
 But don’t worry – in this section, we’ll show you how to settle the problem quickly and easily:

 - Start by checking that you have enabled Mobile Data.
 This should always be turned on for most network operators.